 James Berger, MS, MT (ASCP), SBB, Senior Advisor for Blood and Tissue Policy; Telephone: (202) 795-7608; Email address: email@example.com.
 Website information about activities of the TBDWG, as well as the Charter, can be found at https://www.hhs.gov/ash/advisory-committees/tickbornedisease/index.html.

 End Further Info

 Start Supplemental Information

-Section 2062 of the 21st Century Cures Act requires establishment of the Tick-Borne Disease Working Group.
-The Working Group is governed by provisions of the Federal Advisory Committee Act, Public Law 92-463, as amended (5 U.S.C.
+Section 2062 of the 21st Century Cures Act, Public Law 114-255, requires establishment of the TBDWG.
+The TBDWG is governed by provisions of the Federal Advisory Committee Act, Public Law 92-463, as amended (5 U.S.C.
 App.), which sets forth standards for the formation and use of federal advisory committees.
 The 21st Century Cures Act is intended to advance the research and development of new therapies and diagnostics and make substantial federal investments in a wide range of health priorities.
-The Working Group is a non-discretionary federal advisory committee.
+The TBDWG is a non-discretionary federal advisory committee.

-Nominations: Nominations, including self-nominations, of individuals who have the specified expertise and knowledge will be considered for appointment as public voting members of the Working Group.
-A nomination should include, at a minimum, the following for each nominee: (1) A letter of nomination that clearly states the name and affiliation of the nominee, the basis for the nomination, and a statement from the nominee that indicates that the individual is willing to serve as a member of the Working Group, if selected; (2) the nominator's name, address, and daytime telephone number, and the address, telephone number, and email address of the individual being nominated; and (3) a current copy of the nominee's curriculum vitae or resume, which must be limited to 10 pages.
+Nominations: Nominations of individuals who have demonstrated subject matter expertise will be considered for appointment as public voting members of the TBDWG.
+Self-nominations are acceptable.
+All nominations should include the following: (1) A letter of nomination that clearly states the name and affiliation of the nominee, the basis for the nomination, and a statement from the nominee that indicates that the individual is willing to serve as a member of the TBDWG, if selected; (2) the name, address, telephone number, and email address of the nominee; and (3) a current copy of the nominee's curriculum vitae or resume, which must be limited to 10 pages.
 Only the first 10 pages of resume or CV document will be considered.

 End Supplemental Information